OpenActuator/DoSA-2D/README.md

 # DoSA (Ver 0.9.6)

-This program is an open source program for design of Solenoid &amp; Actuator
+This program is an open source program for Solenoid &amp; Actuator design

 Youtube Video : https://youtu.be/AMPY6ZBbO9Y
 <br><br>